Dr. Silver of the University of Massachusetts Medical School has no relevant financial relationships to disclose.)

 This article includes discussion of ischemic stroke, bland infarction, cerebral infarction, cerebrovascular accident, CVA, ischemic infarction, and stroke.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Stroke is the leading cause of serious long-term disability in the United States and the fifth leading cause of death.
-Nearly 90% of all strokes are of the ischemic variety.
+Nearly 90% of all strokes are ischemic.
 In this article, the author reviews the history, clinical manifestations, risk factors, and pathology of ischemic stroke.
 Readers will learn about the important advances made in diagnosis, acute treatment, and prevention of stroke.
 Readers will also learn about advancements in recovery from stroke.

-• Nearly 90% of all strokes are of the ischemic variety.
+• Nearly 90% of all strokes are ischemic.

 • Important stroke risk reduction strategies include: antiplatelets, anticoagulants, arterial revascularization, blood pressure medications, cholesterol medications, cessation of smoking, diet modification, and exercise.